Recommended by:

 A “free” VPN often does numbers two and three simultaneously.
 So, be careful when choosing a VPN service provider!

-When not using a VPN, you are easier to track, the ISP can get your internet browsing history, and you may experience bandwidth throttling.
+When not using a VPN, you are easier to track, the ISP can see your internet browsing history, and your data is easier to intercept.

-Your Internet Service Provider (ISP) and websites can monitor, log, and later sell the information connected to your browsing, e-shopping, and other habits.
-This data is valuable to ad brokers and service providers because it reveals patterns in your actions, such as likes, hobbies, and interests.
-They can later use this to make product offers you’re more likely to buy.
+ISPs and websites can monitor, log, and later sell the information connected to your browsing, e-shopping, and other habits.
+This data is valuable to advertisers and service providers because it reveals patterns in your actions, such as preferences, hobbies, and interests.
+They can later use this information to target you with personalized offers.

 VPN deal that Rocks